-- 1. Performance- This volume is for alto and tenor duet practice, with a bass line provided for a friendly bass trombone player who will suffer boredom for his colleagues!
-Ideally, the tenor part should be played on a smaller bore instrument, to match more closely the timbre of the alto. - 2.
+- 1. Performance- These vocal quartets all have a basso continuo part, which is sometimes incorporated to thicken the texture.
+However, these arrangements come very close to sounding complete even when the continuo part is omitted.
+As a result, either fun in the practice room or public performance should be encouraged. - 2.
 Clef reading- These arrangements will hopefully also serve as advanced clef practice for trombonists playing the top three parts.
 It is unfortunate that clef reading skills don't seem to be a priority for many contemporary trombone teachers, but the ability to transpose at sight remains a prerequisite for becoming an excellent professional musician.
 Please keep in mind that the first time one has to ask a conductor for a transposed part is likely the last time one will perform with that ensemble! - 3.
 Scoring- There is quite a bit of octave displacement to keep the individual parts within the comfortable range of the performing instruments and to establish the alto trombone as the highest voice.
 Vocal parts have also been altered to resemble instrumental parts without words. - 4.
 Range- The basic range of these transcriptions is from high D to low B, to keep the bass trombone out of the pedal register.
-These arrangements are also quite suitable for performance by a viola, trombone and a sufficiently bored cellist.
-This offers wonderful chamber music practice for the trombonist; perhaps even a warmup before a rehearsal of the Persichetti, Serenade. - 5.
-Tempi2 All tempi are suggestions, not requirements.
-They are based on three tenets of Baroque performance: - A, triple tempi are faster than duple tempi - B. music with quarter and half notes as the fastest value have faster tempi - C. music with eighth and sixteenth notes as the fastest value have slower tempi - 6.
+These arrangements are also quite suitable for performance by a viola, trombone, cello and string bass.
+This offers wonderful chamber music practice for the trombonist, especially if a sacbut is to be used for the second part. - 5.
+Tempi- All tempi are suggestions, not requirements.
+They are based on three tenets of Baroque performance: - A. triple tempi are faster than duple tempi - B. music with quarter and half notes as the fastest value have faster tempi - C. music with eighth and sixteenth notes as the fastest value have slower tempi - 6.
 Dynamics- Only three dynamic levels are used in these arrangements (mf,mp,p) and they are also suggestions as well.
 If one wants to expand the dynamic range a bit, there is certainly no issue with using "f,mp,pp" instead. - 7.
 Breathing- There are no breath marks in these transcriptions; that is perhaps the most personal decision a brass player ever makes.
 There are, however, notes left out in extended passages that would be otherwise impossible to perform well, hopefully in the most appropriate locations.